 Konrad Zuse—the first relay computer

 Kuno arranged a workshop in the apartment of his parents and decided to devote entirely to the construction of the computer.
-Initially he was helped not only by his parents, who allowed him to use the largest room of their apartment as a workshop, and gave him some money, but also by his sister Lieselotte, and several of his fellow-students and friends.
+Initially he was helped not only by his parents, who allowed him to use the largest room of their apartment as a workshop, and gave him some money (although his father was a post office clerk and didn't have much money), but also by his sister Lieselotte, and several of his fellow-students and friends.
 Thus he managed to collect several thousand marks for materials, moreover some of them practically helped his in the workshop.
 The most innovative was his friend Helmut Schreyer (1912-1984), which will play important role in the construction of the Zuse's computers.

 The first computer of Konrad Zuse—V1 (Z1)